Counselor Lessons » 5th Grade

 I am in the 5th grade classrooms every other week- twice a month - teaching a Classroom Lesson.
 Each week, I will post the title of the Classroom Lesson and post supporting documents, if helpful to you, on this site.
-My weekly calendar (top right hand corner of this webpage) will give you details of what lesson is being covered in your child's classroom each week and the Roosevelt Round-Up (PTA newsletter) will also periodically give you more information.
-"Counselor Conversation Cards" will also come home after I am in your child's classroom to encourage discussion about our lesson in your home.
-Students may choose to bring the cards back by the next week and I will have a school-wide drawing each week from returned cards for prizes!
+This link will give you details of my lessons and the Roosevelt Round-Up (PTA newsletter) will also periodically give you more information.
+"Counselor Conversation Cards" will also come home throughout the year to encourage discussion about our lessons in your home.
 Let me know if you need more information or have feedback on my lessons.

 Lesson 2: We discussed what I heard them say about being in the 5th grade -- what they were LOVING about it and what they were concerned about...and then what I was seeing in the classroom, lunchroom and recess --- I really like how I see them working together, including new students, and using the 9 ways we solve problems at Roosevelt in their daily interactions at school.
 We quickly reviewed those 9 Peacewheel choices and watched the video "It's Your Choice: Kelso 4-6 Beyond the Clasroom" where we saw kids just like them use the Peacewheel strategies to solve conflicts with siblings and parents.
 We saw: three Small problems were students were able to talk about how something made them uncomfortable, make a deal with an older sister, and work together as siblings to get what you both need; two Big problems dealing with stealing and technology safety that emphasize the right choice is to go to a parent first, even though it might get a peer or sibling in trouble.
 Using these scenarios for discussions, we brainstormed ways we might talk it out with a parent when we are angry, make a deal with an older sister, or share and take turns with a younger brother.